vinay-murakala/Pell-s_Crypto/README.md

 1. **Create a Repository**:

-   - Go to GitHub and create a new repository named `Pell's_Crypto`.
+   - Go to GitHub and create a new repository named `Pells_Crypto`.
    - Initialize it without a README, .gitignore, or license (we’ll add these).

 2. **Push the Code**: